AvolitesLtd/TitanManual/docs/titan-basics/front-panel-buttons.md

 Lighting programming can sometimes require a repeated sequence of button presses.
-You can record sequences of keypresses and play them back with a single keypress - this is called a **macro**.
+You can record sequences of keypresses and play them back with a single keypress - this is called a <strong>macro</strong>.
 The macro can reproduce the timing of your button presses (Real Time mode) or just repeat the sequence of buttons with no timing (Full Speed mode).